physiatry/physiatry.github.io/quotes.md

 ## What patients say about Dr. Shoval

+> Thank you for helping kids.
+X is really complex.
+You are the only doctor who is helping me.
+It has ben hard.
+Trust me, I'm repeating my words.
+But you made him smile.
+I mean from the last visit until today we have seen a different X he is getting better and better every single day.

+  That's your magic.
+That's your magic.

 > Dr. Shoval always provides the best care possible.
 If all doctors cared like her and coordinated care as she does the world would be in a breed place.
 She is knowledgeable, compassionate, and